 People like you play a critical role in creating sustainable long-term change.
 That's why we cover topics like leadership and coaching.

-There are three types of techniques ranging from specific manufacturing improvement tools, through to broad leadership strategies:
+There are four types of techniques ranging from specific manufacturing improvement tools, through to broad leadership strategies:

 |Best practices for identifying and eliminating waste in manufacturing.
 These best practices are drawn from a wide range of approaches, including Lean Manufacturing, Six Sigma, and the Theory of Constraints.